BioImageTools/biomero-schema/README.md

 # BIOMERO Schema

+The BIOMERO schema is defined as a `pydantic` model, and can be exported as `json-schema`.

-A CLI tool to validate and parse JSON files against a workflow schema.
+A CLI tool is included to validate and parse JSON files against the schema.

 The schema is a mix of:
 * the [BiaFlows subset](https://neubias-wg5.github.io/creating_bia_workflow_and_adding_to_biaflows_instance.html#workflow_step3) of the (now deprecated) [original cytomine](https://github.com/cytomine/cytomine/blob/5f4f7cb3f90a244b8c95c064918fd6986a4de2cf/cytomine/utilities/descriptor_reader.py) schema